Vyral/base-template/_posts/2018-10-17-the-latest-year-over-year-stats-from-our-central-florida-market.md

 **The total number of home sales increased 8.5% from 2,552 to 2,768**.
 The number of single-family sales alone was 2,096, which was a 7.6% increase.
 Distressed home sales, meanwhile, dropped by about 3.1%.

-Here’s how the number of home sales fared year over year for each county in our surrounding area:&nbsp;
+Here’s how the number of home sales fared year over year for each county in our surrounding area:

 * Lake County: +7.3%
 * Orange County: -3.3%